AxBwal/workIndia/README.md

 ## Prerequisites

-Before you begin, ensure you have the following installed:
+Ensure you have the following installed before beginning:

 - **Node.js** (version 14.x or later)
 - **PostgreSQL** (running on your system)